40-Acres/loan-contracts/DIAMOND-README.md

 ---

-## External adapters and cross‑chain
+## External adapters

 - Existing: `VexyAdapterFacet`, `OpenXAdapterFacet`.
-- Planned adapters (roadmap): OpenXswap, Vexy (expanded features), Salvor on AVAX (support PHAR and Blackhole veNFTs).
+- Planned adapters (roadmap): Salvor on AVAX (support PHAR and Blackhole veNFTs).
 Each adapter implements the standard adapter surface and is wired through `MarketMatchingFacet`.
-- Cross‑chain can be supported via a `BridgeAdapterFacet` (escrow + intent), but inherits the same safety libraries.

 ---